 Click here to learn more

-- PFFS plans are not the same as Original Medicare or Medigap (Medicare Supplement).
+- PFFS plans are not the same as your Original Medicare Part A and Part B coverage or a Medigap plan (Medicare Supplement).

-- The plan decides how much you must pay for services.
+- The PFFS plan decides how much you must pay for services.

-- Out-of-network doctors, hospitals, and other providers may decide not to treat you, even if you have seen them before.
+- Doctors, hospitals, and other providers may decide not to treat you, even if you have seen them before.

-- For each service you get, make sure your doctors, hospitals, and other providers agree to treat you under the plan and accept the plan's payment terms.
+- For each visit or service you get, you must make sure your doctors, hospitals, and other providers agree to treat you under the plan and accept the plan's payment terms.

 - In a medical emergency, doctors, hospitals, and other providers must treat you.